dexmcmillan/frenzbanz/README.md

 * Add some colour...
 * Clean up the code now that token auth is in place.
 * Add "total word count" line on the intro page to show how many different words are in the game.
+* Add some nicer animations to the cards.

 ### Maybe-do
 * Nothing yet.